ndugal6/SchoolBook/ScholBook_SRS.md

 SchoolBook's frontend is developed on Xamarin Studio 6.1.1 using CSS3 libraries for display.
 The frontend connects to the backend Linux server using MYSQL 5.7.17.
 The frontend sends user creditials for authentication to the server.
 If user is authorized, then the server relays information surrounding the user's study groups - Date/Time, location, students, and student tutors - and available notes - course ID/Name, upload date, upload user.
 If the user isn't authorized then the frontend sends user data needed for student creation to the serve: email, password, university, current courses.

 ## 3.4Communications Interfaces
-Schoolbook will communicate with the sever using HTTP protocols &lt;Describe the requirements associated with any communications functions required by this product, including e-mail, web browser, network server communications protocols, electronic forms, and so on.
-Define any pertinent message formatting.
-Identify any communication standards that will be used, such as FTP or HTTP.
-Specify any communication security or encryption issues, data transfer rates, and synchronization mechanisms.&gt;
+Schoolbook will communicate with the sever using HTTP protocols, emails will be sent using the ASP.NET email protocol.

 # 4.System Features

-&lt;This template illustrates organizing the functional requirements for the product by system features, the major services provided by the product.
-You may prefer to organize this section by use case, mode of operation, user class, object class, functional hierarchy, or combinations of these, whatever makes the most logical sense for your product.&gt;
+In this section we will describe the various system features available in SchooBook, each System Feature is describe in the following format.
+a) Description and priority of that feature
+b) Interaction between Users & Systems
+c) Functional Requirements Table
+d) Use Case of the feature.

 ## 4.1.1 Registration